-In international comparisons of real GNP or real GDP, economists generally make comparisons not of real GNP or GDP but of per capita real GNP or GDP19, which equals a country's real GNP or GDP divided by its population.
-In 2009, for example, Japan had a real GDP of about \$4,000 billion and Luxembourg had a real GDP of about \$29 billion.
-We can conclude that Japan's economy produced far more goods and services than did Luxembourg's.
-But Japan had almost 300 times as many people as did Luxembourg.
-Japan's per capita real GDP in 2009 was \$33,280; Luxembourg's was \$57,640, the highest in the world that year.
+In international comparisons of real GNP or real GDP, economists generally make comparisons not of real GNP or GDP but of per capita real GNP or GDP, which equals a country's real GNP or GDP divided by its population.
+For example, suppose Country A has a real GDP of about \$4,000 billion and Country B has a real GDP of about \$40 billion.
+We can conclude that Country A produced 100 times more goods and services than did Country B. But if Country A has 200 times as many people as Country B (for example, 200 million people in Country A and 1 million in Country B), then Country A's per capita output will be half that of Country B (\$20,000 versus \$40,000 in this example).